Gregster31/Gregster31/README.md

 ### 🔭 Current Projects
-Working on decoding frequencies from a weather satellite into an image
+Working on decoding telecommunications from a weather satellite into readable data.

 ### 🌱 Current Hobbies